-In this post we’re going to take a look at a series of images from a trip to photograph coastal black bears in British Columbia.
+In this post, we’re going to take a look at a series of images from a trip to photograph coastal black bears in British Columbia.
 All of the photos in this article were taken in the span of just 12 minutes, during a single encounter with a bear.
-I’ll show you the images I chose as my final “selects” to edit, and I’ll show you the similar ones that didn’t quite make the cut.
-We’ll discuss why one similar image is better than another, and by the end of it you’ll have some great ideas what to look out for, both in the field while you’re shooting, and also at your computer after a trip.
+I’ll show you the images I chose as my final “selects” to edit, and I’ll show you the similar ones that didn’t quite cut it.
+We’ll discuss why one similar image is better than another, and by the end of it, you’ll have some great ideas of what to look out for, both in the field while you’re shooting, and also at your computer after a trip.

 Step 1: Editing Through the Viewfinder

-My selection/editing process actually begins before I take a single photo because I have a good idea of what will make a strong wildlife photo and don’t like to waste time and hard drive space taking photos that I know won’t make the final cut.
-Generally speaking I can break these shots down into three categories: Behaviour, character and biological detail.
+My selection and editing process actually begins before I take a single photo.
+I have a good idea of what will make a strong wildlife photo and don’t like to waste time and hard drive space taking photos that I know won’t make the final cut.
+Generally speaking, I can break these shots down into three categories: Behaviour, character and biological detail.
 In almost every case, a strong wildlife photo is going to depict one of these three things.

-Behavioural photos is a broad category but it would encompass things like eating, hunting, sleeping, taking care of young, and travelling through environments that are specific to that particular animal.
-Strong photos within this category will usually be able to clearly depict some part of that animal’s behaviour in a single frame.
-You have to remember that the viewer of the image doesn’t have the benefit of having watched this animal for several minutes as you have, so you should aim to tell as much of the story as you can within the frame.
+Behavioural photo is a broad category.
+It includes things like eating, hunting, sleeping, taking care of the young, and travelling through environments that are specific to that particular animal.
+Strong photos within this category should clearly depict part of that animal’s behaviour in a single frame.
+It’s important to remember that the viewer of the image doesn’t have the benefit of having watched this animal for several minutes as you have.
+Clarity of the story within one frame is very important.

-Character photos are a little harder to define in words, but they usually jump out at me readily when I’m looking through my viewfinder.
-These are images that can somehow give you a sense of an animal’s character and nature.
-Sometimes these images make you smile, sometimes they make you laugh and sometimes they can scare you when imagining being the photographer.
 There can be overlap between the behaviour and character photos, but sometimes there can be character photos that don’t show specific behaviours.
 For example, when an animal makes eye contact with you, or at least your lens, there is a brief moment there that can usually yield great photos.
-In fact it’s one of the very best times to take the shot.
+In fact, it’s one of the very best times to take the shot.

-The image might not depict a specific behaviour that I listed in the earlier paragraph, but the look on their face can give you a sense of their character and nature.
+The image might not depict a specific behaviour that I listed in the previous section, but the look on their face can give you a sense of their character and nature.
 Are they accepting of your presence?
 Are they agitated or angry?
 Maybe they just look sleepy!
 When an animal gives a look that reveals some sense of how it might be feeling, people will generally connect better with a photo of that moment.
-In some cases we might be wrong about our interpretation of that look, but that won’t affect how people view the image.
-For example, it’s possible to get an image of an animal that looks confused or sad, but in actual fact they might not be feeling those things at all.
-Nonetheless, people love to anthropomorphize animals and images that enable that will usually be popular.

 Sticking with the bear claw example, you would have to make a conscious decision to shoot with a much longer lens (because you’re probably not going to want to get closer), and then that means tracking the bear’s foot until you have the perfect light and composition.
-Whilst you do this, you’re essentially ignoring all the possibilities for photos in the previous categories because you would be shooting a shot that’s far too tight.
-So photos in this category can be great, but they usually aren’t chance photos that just happen right before your lens, they usually require some forethought.
+Whilst you do this, you’re essentially ignoring all the possibilities for photos in the previous two categories because you would be shooting a shot that’s far too tight.
+So, photos in this category can be great, but they usually aren’t chance photos that just happen right before your lens.
+Instead, they require some careful forethought.

 Less Isn’t More, but It Can Make You Better

-When you keep all of these things in mind in the field, it will help to make sure that you don’t take ten thousand photos just to get the three or four that actually matter.
-During a wildlife encounter most of my time is spent carefully watching the animal through my viewfinder, searching for those moments that we have just discussed.
+During a wildlife encounter, most of my time is spent carefully watching the animal through my viewfinder, searching for those moments that we have just discussed.
 When they happen, I press the shutter button and get what I need.
+If you keep these three image categories in mind while you shoot, it will help to make sure that you don’t take ten thousand photos just to get the three or four that actually matter.

-This has two major benefits: Firstly, you take way less photos and that makes managing and storing the files much easier.
+This has two major benefits: Firstly, you take fewer photos and that makes managing and storing the files much easier.
 Secondly, it means that you have a much greater chance that your camera’s buffer won’t be full at the perfect moment to take the shot.
-If you constantly take the “spray and pray” approach to wildlife photography, you might find that your camera stutters and misses the best shot while its writing images to the card from a full buffer.
-If you use a camera that shoots 10+ fps, or huge file sizes, this can definitely happen!
+If you constantly take the “spray and pray” approach to wildlife photography, you might find that your camera stutters and misses the best shot while it’s writing images to the card from a full buffer.
+If you use a camera that shoots 10+ fps or has huge file sizes, this can definitely happen!

-Aside from the hunt for those three types of images that we just discussed, the other thing that I’m always considering is the lighting on the subject and the environment.
-Strong sunlight can create harsh shadows that are very tricky to work with, and sometimes light will fall on the background and not the animal, exceeding the dynamic range of the camera.
+Aside from the hunt for those three types of images that we have discussed, the other thing that I’m always considering is the lighting on the subject and the environment.
+Strong sunlight can create harsh shadows that are very tricky to work with, and sometimes the light will fall on the background and not the animal, exceeding the dynamic range of the camera.
 If the light doesn’t fall within my own range of acceptability, I don’t bother taking a photo.
-Simple as that!
+Simple as that.

-The bear encounter that we’re going to look at in this example lasted 12 minutes, and in that 12 minutes I only took 152 photos.
-Using something speedy like a Canon 1DX Mark II or a Nikon D5 then you’d blaze through 152 shots in just 12 seconds, so I was quite restrained with my shooting and stuck to the rules that I laid out earlier about editing in the moment, through the viewfinder.
-Actually some of the other encounters on this particular trip produced less photos than this one, but this bear was displaying some lovely behavioural actions and lots of character as you’ll see.
+The bear encounter that we’re going to look at in this example lasted 12 minutes.
+In that 12 minutes, I only took 152 photos.
+Using something speedy like a Canon 1DX Mark III or a Nikon D6 then you’d blaze through 152 shots in just 12 seconds, so I was quite restrained with my shooting and stuck to the rules that I laid out earlier about editing in the moment, through the viewfinder.

 First Pass – Basic Focus Check